seb-jones/website/blog/c-making-our-bubble-sort-flexible.md

 title: "C: Making our Bubble Sort Flexible"
 mastheadImage: "/images/Harley_MS_5694_Lucian_Pro_Imaginibus_Scholia_by_Arethas_from_the_British_Library.jpg"
 mastheadAlt: "Manuscript of a commentary on the Meditations of Marcus Aurelius."
-excerpt: "[Last time](/blog/c-programming-a-bubble-sort/) we implemented a basic bubble sort algorithm in C. It only worked on strings, and was thus very limited.
-In this article we will be making a more flexible bubble sort that can work on any type."
+excerpt: "A tutorial on how to implement a datatype-agnostic bubble sort algorithm in C."
 tags: ['blog', 'C', 'Programming', 'Algorithms']
 ---

+[Last time](/blog/c-programming-a-bubble-sort/) we implemented a basic bubble sort algorithm in C. It only worked on strings, and was thus very limited.
+In this article we will be making a more flexible bubble sort that can work on any type.

 ### Step 1: Defining a Sort Function